tanyaschlusser/array2gif/README.rst

  +-------------+--------------+--------------+

-These are animated GIFs showing a Monte Carlo simulation to obtain a distribution of equilibrium magnetization, using the Ising model, at various dimensionless temperatures relative to the Curie temperature.
-It explores the interplay between the magnetic coupling force between atoms, and the randomness from the temperature.

 Array2GIF provides a single top-level function, `write_gif()`, to write a 3-D NumPy array to a GIF, or a list of these arrays to an animated GIF.

-It is currently in alpha stage, with no attempt at optimization for speed, but it works great for me -- just small animations of thermodynamics simulations, like the magnetization in the Ising model shown here.
+It works for me -- just small animations of thermodynamics simulations, like the magnetization in the Ising model shown here.

+These are animated GIFs that explore the interplay between the magnetic coupling force between atoms, and the randomness from the temperature, using the Ising model and Monte Carlo simulation to sample from equilibrium distributions.

 Usage